Adeno-associated virus: Classification, serotypes, receptors and native tropism

 Two species of AAV were recognised by the International Committee on Taxonomy of Viruses in 2013: adeno-associated dependoparvovirus A (formerly AAV-1, −2, −3 and −4) and adeno-associated dependoparvovirus B (formerly AAV-5).

 Until the 1990s, virtually all AAV biology was studied using AAV serotype 2.
 However, AAV is highly prevalent in humans and other primates and several serotypes have been isolated from various tissue samples.
 Serotypes 2, 3, 5, and 6 were discovered in human cells, AAV serotypes 1, 4, and 7–11 in nonhuman primate samples.
 As of 2006 there have been 11 AAV serotypes described, the 11th in 2004.
 AAV capsid proteins contain 12 hypervariable surface regions, with most variability occurring in the threefold proximal peaks, but the parvovirus genome in general presents highly conserved replication and structural genes across serotypes.
 All of the known serotypes can infect cells from multiple diverse tissue types.
-Tissue specificity is determined by the capsid serotype and pseudotyping of AAV vectors to alter their tropism range will likely be important to their use in therapy.

 Serotype 2

 Serotype 2 (AAV2) has been the most extensively examined so far.
 AAV2 presents natural tropism towards skeletal muscles, neurons, vascular smooth muscle cells and hepatocytes.

 Three cell receptors have been described for AAV2: heparan sulfate proteoglycan (HSPG), aVβ5 integrin and fibroblast growth factor receptor 1 (FGFR-1).
 The first functions as a primary receptor, while the latter two have a co-receptor activity and enable AAV to enter the cell by receptor-mediated endocytosis.
 These study results have been disputed by Qiu, Handa, et al. HSPG functions as the primary receptor, though its abundance in the extracellular matrix can scavenge AAV particles and impair the infection efficiency.

 Studies have shown that serotype 2 of the virus (AAV-2) apparently kills cancer cells without harming healthy ones.
 "Our results suggest that adeno-associated virus type 2, which infects the majority of the population but has no known ill effects, kills multiple types of cancer cells yet has no effect on healthy cells," said Craig Meyers, a professor of immunology and microbiology at the Penn State College of Medicine in Pennsylvania in 2005.
 This could lead to a new anti-cancer agent.

+In March 2023, a series of Nature papers linked infection of adeno-associated virus 2 (AAV2) to a wave of childhood hepatitis.